Fractional Edge Reconstruction in Integer Quantum Hall Phases

 Arguably the simplest example is provided by the edge of the $\nu = 1$ QH state.
 When confined by a sharp potential, this state supports a single gapless chiral integer mode with charge $e^{*}=1$; the electronic density steeply falls from its bulk value to zero at the edge.
 Smoothening the confining potential and accounting for the incompressibility of QH states leads to the formation of an outer, finite density reconstructed strip.
 Employing a self-consistent Hartree-Fock (HF) scheme, Chamon and Wen~\cite{ChamonWen} found that this additional strip can be described as a $\nu = 1$ QH state [Fig.~1(a)].
 Such a state allows the local density to assume an integer value, leading to a smooth variation of the coarse-grained density from its bulk value to zero.
-Reconstruction introduces an additional pair of counter-propagating gapless chiral modes at the edge.
+Reconstruction introduces an additional pair of counterpropagating gapless chiral modes at the edge.
 The HF approximation is limited to Slater-determinant states, entailing these to be integer modes ($e^{*} = 1$).
-Exact diagonalization confirms this picture~\cite{ChamonWen} but is limited to very small systems, rendering it hard to confirm the precise filling factor of the side-strip or the nature of edge modes.
+Exact diagonalization of the $\nu = 1$ phase~\cite{ChamonWen} (and of fractional phases~\cite{KunYang_2002,KunYang_2003,KunYang_2008,KunYang_2009}) is consistent with the expected picture, but is limited to very small systems, rendering it hard to confirm the precise filling factor of the side strip or the nature of edge modes.